TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncore.rst

 .. class:: dispatcher()

-   The :class:`dispatcher` class is a thin wrapper around a low-level socket object.
-To make it more useful, it has a few methods for event-handling which are called from the asynchronous loop.
+   The :class:`dispatcher` kundi is a thin wrapper around a low-level socket object.
+To make it more useful, it has a few methods for event-handling which are called kutoka the asynchronous loop.
 Otherwise, it can be treated as a normal non-blocking socket object.

    The firing of low-level events at certain times or in certain connection